Dalas121/Heir_2_The_Throne/README.md

 	- possibly motivated by Asheviere.
 Looking for a weapon, powerful magic, etc to use against her
 - need an older portrait

-S10 Elensefar - before Li'sar conquers it (unassigned)
+[IN PROGRESS] S10 Elensefar - before Li'sar conquers it (Dalas)
 - 5-skill difficulty, high carryover.
-Rewards: Swordsman, Pikeman, Thief, smuggle to Wesmere, smuggle to Valley of Death, smuggle to Dwarven Doors
+Rewards: Swordsman, Pikeman, Thief, smuggle to Valley of Death, smuggle to Dwarven Doors
 	- combat involves Delfador/Maddock inside and Konrad outside, with a huge human army in between.
 Also some orcs in the north
 	- at the beginning the loyalists send a messenger to the queen.
 Li'sar arrives some turns later
 	- if you win here, you get the Elensefar achievement S11 Elensefar - after Li'sar conquers it (unassigned)
 - 3-skill difficulty, low carryover.
-Rewards: Thief, smuggle to Wesmere, smuggle to Valley of Death, smuggle to Dwarven Doors
+Rewards: Thief, smuggle to Valley of Death, smuggle to Dwarven Doors
 	- the original HttT Elensefar scenario
 	- Maddock has fled on ship.
 Most of Asheviere's army is pursuing him.
 This is an opportunity to retake the city, at least temporarily!
-- disable smuggling if Li'sar's currently at the sceptre, as it's possible for Konrad to be trapped if he hasn't completed the right scenarios
+- disable smuggling if Li'sar's currently at the sceptre, as it's possible for Konrad to be trapped if he hasn't completed the right scenarios?
 - even after Elensefar, there should still be royal ships blocking travel up the river

 //--------------------
-// PHASE 1 (CENTRAL WESNOTH)
+// AREA 2 (CENTRAL WESNOTH)
 //--------------------
 S13 Fort Tahn (unassigned)
 - 1-to-2-skull difficulty.
-Rewards: Shop (sell veterans, what else?)
+Rewards: High gold carryover
 - some kind of smuggling.
 A stealth mission, perhaps? (the player can ofc bypass this by just not playing the scenario)
+- we meet the elven pike lady, but she doesn't follow us. https://forums.wesnoth.org/viewtopic.php?t=49283&start=15
+	- maybe she makes a cameo later, as a medium-rank enemy leader somewhere?

 S14: Gryphon Mountain (unassigned)
 - 1-skull difficulty.
 Rewards: Gryphon Rider, Dwarvish Scout